-Anne-Marie Johansson former teacher and educater in communication, organization and leadership, especially woman leadership got cancer around 2000.
+Anne-Marie Johansson former teacher and educator in communication, organization and leadership, especially “woman leadership” got cancer around 1996.

-So she met Dr Unni and the experience from his treatment made her convinced of that he could help a lot more people in despair of mal health and sicknes.
+So, she met Dr. Unni and the experience from his treatment made her convinced of that he could help a lot more people in despair of mal health and sickness.

 Then also as perhaps from a subconscious agenda she wanted to improve the status and situation for the female workers.
-So without speaking about it the improvement of organization lead to a raising of equality and respect among women and men.
+So, without speaking about it the improvement of organization leads to a raising of equality and respect among women and men.

 Helping also woman to equal right changed the atmosphere around the whole village to the better.

-Finally, being an entrepreneur with visions she wanted to expand Dr Unnis clinic and it developed to an idea of a hospital.
-This was made and the expansion led to around 35 new treatment rooms and a hotel with almost 40 rooms
+Finally, being an entrepreneur with visions she wanted to expand Dr. Unna’s clinic and it developed to an idea of a hospital.
+This was made and the expansion led to around 35 new treatment rooms and a hotel with almost 40 rooms.

-She today have the greatest respect and is respectfully called Mama.
-As she have become a maternal figure not only for the people working at the hospital but also for many others in the region of Kerala especially children and their parents.
+She today has the greatest respect and is respectfully called Mama.
+As she has become a maternal figure not only for the people working at the hospital but also for many others in the region of Kerala especially children and their parents.

 When she got sick she made the best of it.